Cart

 When you maintain firm pressure on the muscle knots while taking slow, deep breaths, you’re sending your brain a clear signal: "Safety secured—no threats here."
 Your muscles then relieve their defensive lock, blood reclaims its pathways, and recovery accelerates.

-Release Shoulder Blade Knots at Home with a Wedge
+3. Shoulder Blade Massage Tool at Home

 If you’re seeking a professional tool that combines massage and stretching for your shoulder blades, the Wedge is your ideal solution.